thought-machine/please/ADOPTERS.md

   helping companies with their digital transformation to the cloud.
 - [Thought Machine](https://thoughtmachine.net) are using Please to build Vault, a cloud native core banking platform written primarily in go, python, Java, and TypeScript.
-- [TCN](https://tcn.com) is using Pleasse to build [Operator](https://operator.tcn.com), the most advanced Cloud Contact Center solution.
+- [TCN](https://tcn.com) is using Please to build [Operator](https://operator.tcn.com), the most advanced Cloud Contact Center solution.